In order to study how the price of a currency pair moves, you need some sort of way to look at its historical and current price behavior.

 Unfortunately, this is not a chart at a bar.

-A bar chart is a little more complex.
-It shows the opening and closing prices, as well as the highs and lows.The bottom of the vertical bar indicates the lowest traded price for that time period, while the top of the bar indicates the highest price paid.
+Bars may increase or decrease in size from one bar to the next, or over a range of bars.The bottom of the vertical bar indicates the lowest traded price for that time period, while the top of the bar indicates the highest price paid.

 The vertical bar itself indicates the currency pair’s trading range as a whole.

-The horizontal hash on the left side of the bar is the opening price, and the right-side horizontal hash is the closing price.
+The horizontal hash on the left side of the bar is the opening price, and the horizontal hash on the right side is the closing price.

 Here is an example of a bar chart for EUR/USD: